baetheus/fun/README.md

 ## Usage

 This library is a collection of smaller tools.
 This means that each one should be imported separately.
-There is no barrel export, instead once should pull in the modules they need individually.
-Following is an example importing from jsr withing deno.
+There is no barrel export, instead one should pull in the modules they need individually.
+Following is an example importing from jsr using the deno runtime.

 ```ts
 import * as A from "jsr:@baetheus/fun/array";